 Evenflo is being a leader in the car seat industry and putting a 4 year minimum on this booster instead of 3 like many other companies!
 Kudos to Evenflo!
 Not sure when to move to a booster, Making the Switch can help.
 The 8, 6, and 4-year-old we used (don’t worry, she was just a model since she’s easily the size of a 5-year-old) all had wonderful belt fit in both vehicles they tested the seat in.
 The lowest belt guide position is 14″ and the highest is approximately 18.5″.
 The 6-year-old and 8-year-old are using the highest position with a bit of growing room.
 The 4-year-old was using the highest back rest position and lowest head rest position.
 With the innovative way this booster adjusts in both the head rest and the back rest, there are twelve different adjustment combinations possible.
 There are four back rest positions and three for the head rest.
 You can see here the difference between the traditional adjuster on the Big Kid Sport and the two different adjustment levers on the RightFit.
 Both of these are at their highest adjustment.

-This is Olivia, she is 4.5, 42″ and 42 lbs.
+This model is 4.5, 42″ and 42 lbs.
 This was in a Chevy Cavalier.
 You can see the lap belt is nice and low on her lap and the shoulder belt crosses nicely on her shoulder.
 She was very comfortable in the seat and now constantly asks to use it instead of her harnessed seat.
 Nice try!
-As Olivia is not yet five and mature enough to use a booster, she will stay harnessed for a while longer.
+As this model is not yet five and mature enough to use a booster, she will stay harnessed for a while longer.

 Here is a side view of her so you can see how well surrounded her head and torso are.
 She finally was able to fall asleep and not worry about trying to stay upright.
 There was no way to fall over in this one!